-\$ The first phase of Depot Park is scheduled to conclude this year and includes a half-mile walking track, parking lot, green space, landscaping, restroom facilities and athletic fields that can serve both football and soccer youth leagues.
-Phase 1 and subsequent phases will be designed to function as complete projects, to avoid the appearance of being unfinished, should parks and recreation capital funding cease, or be delayed due to insufficient revenue, or a shift in government priorities.
-Phase 1 was designed to be a catalyst for other health, livability, and community projects, as well as federal grant funding aimed at parks, sidewalks, and other multi-modal projects.
-The components of Phase 1 were also the result of careful consideration of the Town's financial position, and its administrative capacity to maintain completed projects.
-Careful consideration must also be given to each future phase to ensure that not only initial capital costs, but perpetual maintenance of the facility, is within our financial and administrative capabilities.
+\$ The first phase of Depot Park includes a half-mile walking track, parking lot, green space, landscaping, restroom facilities and athletic fields that can serve both football and soccer youth leagues.
+Phase 1 and subsequent phases will be designed to function as complete projects, to avoid the appearance of being unfinished, should parks and recreation capital funding cease or be delayed due to a lack of sufficient revenue.
+Phase 1 was designed to be a catalyst for other health, livability and community projects, as well as federal grant funding aimed at parks, sidewalks, and other multi-modal projects.
+This plan has proved to be a success, as the initial investment has been critical in applying for and receiving a TDOT Transportation Planning Grant.
+The plan will, in turn, be critical to TDOT's investment in our community.
+Careful consideration must be given to each future phase to ensure that not only initial capital costs, but perpetual maintenance of the facility is within our financial and administrative capabilities.